yhmchen/2-flavor-solar-neutrino-oscillation/README.md

 - Ensure the BP2000 electron density model file is available.
 - Run the script to obtain probability curves and visualize the results.

-> ⚠️ Note:  This repository is intended for research preparation and self-study.
+> ⚠️ Note: This repository serves as a research preparation and technical resource.
-> The code, derivations, and plots summarize key concepts in solar neutrino oscillations and support independent exploration of neutrino flavor evolution.
+> The code, derivations, and plots summarize key concepts in solar neutrino oscillations and are intended to support independent exploration and study by others.